-As part of our digital healthcare series, we will look at digital healthcare UX.
-We have previously explored the digital transformation of Asia’s smart hospitals, digital patient trends for 2021, and the keys for successful digital transformation in healthcare.
 As long as users are involved, there is user experience (UX), and this most certainly includes digital healthcare.
 Digital healthcare has opened up an array of opportunities for better experiences across the healthcare journey, removing pain points, frustration and friction from the patient experience and providing more value instead.
-Digital healthcare UX helps in increasing efficiency and cost savings, and can provide convenience for all parties involved.
-It’s imperative to design digital healthcare to suit patients and to provide them with a good user experience, but what does digital healthcare UX actually look like?
-What is Digital Healthcare UX?

 Healthcare is complex and digital healthcare UX is relatively new compared to more widely known UX disciplines such as e-commerce UX for example.
 Designing digital healthcare UX requires more thought and consideration,

-the healthcare industry is so heavily regulated and complicated, with various moving parts that are not often communicated effectively.
 Understanding how to design effective digital healthcare UX includes considerations of patients’ needs and frustrations, as well as considering the other parties in the ecosystem such as specialists, governments, insurance companies, etc.

 Patient-Centred

 Start with empathy in the patient’s user journey, meeting patients where they are is vital, especially because healthcare journeys are often complicated and personal.
 It isn’t just a single transaction but instead there are multiple touchpoints across the span of days, months or even years.
 Along the way, the patients’ emotions range between anxiety, frustration, satisfaction, fear and doubt.
 Digital healthcare UX needs to have a bedside manner, it needs to be empathetic, to be patient-centred.
-Recognising and working to understand the various needs, feelings, and expectations of a patient through each step of their journey is the starting point to a good digital healthcare UX, not the design, or prototypes or coding.

-User research such as in-depth interviews, diary studies, user persona helps to uncover insights into patients’ emotions and actions, steering the healthcare digital experience in the right path, setting a firm foundation to build excellent digital healthcare UX.
 Having the user journey map provides invaluable insights, and with empathy, generates a road map to kick start the design and building process.
 There is a lot more on the line for digital healthcare UX, for some patients, it could be a matter of life or death, which is why patient-centred UX is vital.

 Usable